aws-samples/aws-cloudformation-workshops/workshop_1/README.md

 This would allow you to use the exact same template across both target regions and have CloudFormation automatically provision the submet in an Availability Zone within each region.

 - __5.5__ Go to the CloudFormation console in the administrative region (us-east-1 in this example).
 Select the CreateVpc stack, click *Actions* and select *Delete Stack* to delete the CreateVpc stack.
+You may be wondering why we are creating a stack in a single region and then deleting it The reason is that it's better to make sure we get the template the way we want in a single region as a stack before deploying across multiple regions as a stackset.
+We will do the same thing a few times later in this workshop so it's good to understand the reason.

 - __5.6__ Open the CreateVpc.yaml file in a text editor.